Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 6 Activities To Do in Lucknow

-Here are a few exciting and fun activities to do in Lucknow if you have time.
+Here are a few exciting and fun activities in Lucknow if you have time.

-1. Indulge into Fascinating History with Heritage Walk
+1. Indulge in Fascinating History with the Heritage Walk

-Heritage walk is the best way to unfold the layers of history embedded in this Nawabi city.
-Rustic building, living Havelis, hundreds of years old heritage blended with modernities — heritage walk can teach you a lot about Lucknow than any video or article on the Internet can.
+Heritage walking is the best way to unravel the layers of history embedded in this Nawabi city.
+Rustic buildings, living Havelis, and hundreds of years of old heritage blended with modernities — a heritage walk can teach you much more about Lucknow than any video or article on the Internet.

 You can do a self-guided heritage walk or contact Tornos for heritage walks in Lucknow.